 With everything we mentioned above about dog food, the same goes here.

 Protein source and packaging matters, so look for cricket dog treats and veggie options.
-Just like kibble, nearly all dog treats come in plastic bags that cannot be recycled.
+Just like kibble, nearly all dog treats and cat treats come in plastic bags that cannot be recycled.
 It’s such a bummer.
 Thankfully there are emerging alternatives.

 What We Suggest:

-• When shopping, look for treats in metal and glass containers that can be repurposed or recycled when the treats are all gobbled up.
+- When shopping, look for treats in metal and glass containers that can be repurposed or recycled when the treats are all gobbled up.
 Having trouble finding glass jar treats?
-We got you!
-Purrstries Cat Treats and Nutty Buddy Dog Treats come in glass jars so you can feed your pet with a clear eco conscience.
+Arch Pet Food makes alternative protein sourced pet treats in bags made with recycled plastic so you can feed your pet with a clear eco conscience.

 Waste